gecrooks/modern-python-template/README.md

 ## Merge and Tag

-Over on github we create a pull request, wait for travis to give us the green light once all the tests have passed, and then squash and merge.
+Over on github we create a pull request, wait for the github action checks to give us the green light once all the tests have passed, and then squash and merge.

 The full developer sequence goes something like this